elnormous/chat/README.md

 # Installation

+[Boost C++ libraries](https://www.boost.org/) are needed to compile the project.
 Before compiling the project you have to initialize git submodules:

 ```shell
 git submodule update --init